camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03a-process-engine-concepts.html.md

 The activity instance concept is similar to the execution concept but takes a different perspective.
 While an execution can be imagined as a *token* moving through the process, an activity instance represents an individual instance of an activity (task, subprocess, ...).
 The concept of the activity instance is thus more *state-oriented*.

 Activity instances also span a tree, following the scope structure provided by BPMN 2.0.
-Activities that are "on the same level of subprocess" (ie. part of the same scope, contained in the same subprocess) will have their activity instances at the same level in the tree
+Activities that are "on the same level of subprocess" (i.e. part of the same scope, contained in the same subprocess) will have their activity instances at the same level in the tree

 Examples: